naman3824/ayurshuddhiwellness/README.md

 A modern, responsive website for Ayur Shuddhi Wellness, built with Next.js 14, React 18, and Tailwind CSS.
 This platform showcases holistic wellness services, including Ayurveda, Panchakarma, Yoga, and Meditation, with an integrated booking system.

+## 📋 Project Overview

+### Purpose
+Ayur Shuddhi Wellness website serves as a digital platform to connect clients with authentic Ayurvedic wellness services.
+The site aims to educate visitors about traditional healing practices while providing a seamless booking experience for various treatments and consultations.

 ## ✨ Features

 - 🌐 Multilingual support (currently English - India)